SAP/fundamental/docs/pages/layout/grid-layout.md

 ### Flex Container
 {: .docs-header-h3}

-`.fd-container--flex` modifier for using flexbox option with the columns
+`.fd-container--flex` modifier for using flexbox option with the columns.

 {% capture container-flex %}
 <div class="fd-container fd-container--flex">